bathtaters/file-compare/README.md

   -m:delete   Delete all unflagged files permanently and update CSV.
   -m:rmstr    Get delete command as string (Prints to stdout).

-Options for scan & auto modes:
+Options for scan & keep modes:
-  -g:?
-Set the file details to group by, ? is an unspaced, comma-seperated list of values:
+  -g:$  Set the file details to group by, $ is an unspaced, comma-seperated list of values:
         • name      Match on same start of filename
         • size      Match on file size (within variance range)
         • ctime     Match on file creation time
         • mtime     Match on file modified time
-  -x:?
-Set the extensions to scan, ? is an unspaced, comma-seperated list (ex. jpg,jpeg,mp4).
+  -x:$  Set the extensions to scan, $ is an unspaced, comma-seperated list (ex. jpg,jpeg,mp4).
-  -i:?
-Filenames to ignore/skip, ? is an unspaced, comma-seperated list (ex. .DS_Store,Thumbs.db).
+  -i:$  Filenames to ignore/skip, $ is an unspaced, comma-seperated list (ex. .DS_Store,Thumbs.db).
-  -vs:# Variance range (in bytes) of file size to allowed within group.
+  -vs:# Variance range (# is +/- value in bytes) of file size to allowed within group.
-  -vt:# Variance range (in ms) of created/modified times to allowed within group.
+  -vt:# Variance range (# is +/- value in ms) of created/modified times to allowed within group.
   -v    If present, prints every match found (NOTE: All feedback is printed to stderr).
   -h    Shows you this help text.